gherbox/my_blog_2/content/posts/WhatILearnedThisWeek_8.md

 socialImage: "/media/WILTW_8.jpg"
 ---

-This weekend was my first time camping in the US, I went camping in the NorthWest Texas.
+This weekend was my first time camping in the US, I went camping in the Northwest Texas.
 I went there with 2 American girls (Karla & Ivana) and 2 French girls (Julie & Morgane).
 We spent a really nice weekend there together.